tc39/proposal-smart-pipelines/readme.md

 # Relations to other work
 ## Pipelines in other programming languages
-The concept of a pipeline operator appears in numerous other languages, variously called “pipeline”, “threading”, and “feed” operators.
+The concept of a pipe operator appears in numerous other languages, variously called “pipeline”, “threading”, and “feed” operators.
 This is because developers find the concept useful.